Paying Off Credit Card Debt

 9. If you have a credit card balance, stop using it for anything other than necessities.
 Use cash instead.

 Paying with cash will not only save money on interest, but it will also reduce the amount you spend.
-Studies show that shoppers spend 12% to 18% less when using cash.
+Studies show that shoppers spend less money when using cash.